-A revision to the Stephen's Crossing TCP1 was provided with this PPS, which shows that the required woodland conservation requirement will be met through on-site woodland conservation and off-site credits.
-The TCP1 revision meets the 15 percent woodland conservation threshold on-site through woodland preservation and reforestation.
+A revision to the Stephen's Crossing TCP1 was provided with this application, which shows that the required woodland conservation requirement will be met through on-site woodland conservation and off-site credits.
+This application proposes to meet the 15 percent woodland conservation threshold on-site through woodland preservation and reforestation.